Deuteronomy 16:9-12

 The Lord teaches Israel to receive harvest blessing as covenant gift by rejoicing before Him, giving proportionally, including the vulnerable, and remembering redemption from Egypt.

-9 You shall count for yourselves seven weeks.
-From the time you begin to put the sickle to the standing grain you shall begin to count seven weeks.
+9 You are to count off seven weeks from the time you first put the sickle to the standing grain.

-12 You shall remember that you were a slave in Egypt.
-You shall observe and do these statutes.
+12 Remember that you were slaves in Egypt, and carefully follow these statutes.

 The LORD teaches Israel to receive harvest blessing as covenant gift by rejoicing before Him, giving proportionally, including the vulnerable, and remembering redemption from Egypt.